 It is intended that SunGlobe be capable of interacting with other programs.
-The routine $sunglobe_demo.pro$ is a simple demonstration of the present capabilities of SunGlobe in this regard.
-Currently, SunGlobe supports receiving date/time values from the calling program, and sending back the spacecraft x and y pointing values.
+The routine sunglobe_demo.pro is a simple demonstration of the present capabilities of SunGlobe in this regard.
+Currently, SunGlobe supports receiving date/time values from the calling program, and sending back the spacecraft pointing values.
 Other capabilities, such as instrument field-of-view parameters, are anticipated to be added.
-Specific information about the events which can be sent to SunGlobe, and the events which can be sent back from SunGlobe, are described in the information header of the routine $sunglobe_event.pro$.
+Specific information about the events which can be sent to SunGlobe, and the events which can be sent back from SunGlobe, are described in the information header of the routine sunglobe_event.pro.